GStreamer/gstreamer/markdown/frequently-asked-questions/legal.md

 > So let's say there is a court judgement.
 Does this mean that the GPL
 > license is invalid for the project everywhere, or only in the
-> countries where it conflicts with the applicable patents ?
+> countries where it conflicts with the applicable patents?

 The GPL operates on a per-action, not per-program basis.
 That is, if you are in a country which has software patents, and a court tells